marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

 .. index:: sseregparm function attribute, x86

-.. gcc-attr:: sseregparm
+.. x86-fn-attr:: sseregparm

-  On x86-32 targets with SSE support, the :gcc-attr:`sseregparm` attribute causes the compiler to pass up to 3 floating-point arguments in SSE registers instead of on the stack.
+  On x86-32 targets with SSE support, the :x86-fn-attr:`sseregparm` attribute causes the compiler to pass up to 3 floating-point arguments in SSE registers instead of on the stack.
 Functions that take a variable number of arguments continue to pass all of their